gatewayd-io/docs/getting-started/installation.md

 Plugins are available as standalone binaries for different platforms.
 These binaries are available in their GitHub repositories and are distributed as archives that contain the binary and the default configuration file for the plugin.
 The README file and the LICENSE file might also be included in the archive.

-There are currently four ways to install plugins using the `gatewayd plugin install` subcommand:
+You can install plugins using the `gatewayd plugin install` subcommand in four ways:

-1. Providing the plugins configuration file with the plugins' URLs and versions.
+1. Automatic: Providing the plugins configuration file with the plugins' URLs and versions and running the subcommand with no flags.
-2. Using the GitHub URL of the plugin plus the version.
+2. GitHub URL: Passing the GitHub URL of the plugin plus the version to the subcommand.
-3. Using the already downloaded archive of the plugin.
+3. Local archive: Passing the already downloaded archive of the plugin to the subcommand.
-4. Manually downloading, extracting and placing the plugins' binaries in your desired location and updating the plugins configuration file.
+4. Manual: Manually downloading, extracting and placing the plugins' binaries in your desired location and updating the plugins configuration file.

-### 1. Using the plugins configuration file
+### 1. Automatic installation

 In the `gatewayd_plugins.yaml` configuration file, you can specify the URLs and versions of the plugins that you want to install.
 The `gatewayd plugin install` subcommand will download the archives of the plugins from the specified URLs and extract them to the `plugins` directory in the current working directory and will also update the `gatewayd_plugins.yaml` configuration file.